grpc/grpc-java/SECURITY.md

 ## Mutual TLS

-[Mutual authentication][] (or "client-side authentication") is configured similarly for the client, by providing truststores, a client certificate and private key to the client channel.
+[Mutual authentication][] (or "client-side authentication") configuration is similar to the server by providing truststores, a client certificate and private key to the client channel.
 The server must also be configured to request a certificate from clients, as well as truststores for which client certificates it should allow.

 ```java
 Server server = NettyServerBuilder.forPort(8443)